sqlxpert/z-container-api-kafka-aws-terraform/README.md

 exercise for a Senior DevOps Engineer position with a medium-sized US East Coast startup.

-### Statement on Artificial Intelligence
+### Statement on AI, LLMs and Code Generation

-This is my own work, produced without the use of artificial intelligence / large language model code generation.
+This is my own work, produced _without_ the use of artificial intelligence / large language model code generation.

 ### Limitations